Doaks, Ridder help No. 6 Cincinnati run past Houston 38-10

 Ridder added a 12-yard TD run early in the fourth quarter.

-Houston: Cougars head coach Dana Holgorsen spoke this week about the importance of establishing the running game, but it never really got going.
+Holgorsen spoke this week about the importance of establishing the running game, but it never really got going.
 Kyle Porter, the team’s leading rusher, had 69 yards on 16 carries.
 The rest of the team had 24 yards on the ground as the Cougars were outrushed 342-93.

+“They aren’t complicated defensively,” Holgorsen said.
+“It started up front.
+They beat us on the line.
+We have to get better at running the ball.”

-Cincinnati: The Bearcats haven’t lost at home since Nov.
+The Bearcats haven’t lost at home since Nov.
 10, 2017, when they lost 35-24 to Temple.
 Cincinnati is one of four teams to go undefeated at home the past two seasons, along with Ohio State, Notre Dame and Clemson.

 UP NEXT